dps923/winter2020/Templates_and_solutions/README.md

 ### Recipes version 1

+There are two versions.
+Select the one that matches your computer's Xcode version.

 Has working data model and controller code that can be used in other projects.
 Assumes a very simple data storage model, persisted as a plist file in the app's Documents directory.

 Use the project's "Add files to [ProjectName]..." feature.